 We provide innovative data analytics and machine learning solutions for Fortune 500 companies, NGOs, and non-profit organizations.
 We deliver the world’s most advanced R Shiny applications.
 Using proprietary machine learning frameworks, we provide Computer Vision, NLP, and fraud detection prototypes in as little as one week.
 We make sure all team members get equal access to projects they are interested in.

 We strongly believe that words matter and how we use them creates our reality.
 That is why we are determined to use inclusive, non-discriminatory language at all times.
-This means respecting your chosen pronouns, avoiding the use gender-specific terms when addressing a mixed group or any gender-discriminatory phrases.
+This means respecting your chosen pronouns, avoiding the use of gender-specific terms when addressing a mixed group or any gender-discriminatory phrases.
 We strive to communicate with empathy and understanding, for that very reason the whole team has undergone non-violent communication training.
 We listen and give an opportunity to speak to everybody in equal measures.

 We make sure all our employees get a chance to present their work and speak on behalf of the company.
 We actively encourage female colleagues to participate in international conferences, to increase the visibility of female tech professionals.
 Olga Mierzwa-Sulima (presentation at RSTUDIO::GLOBAL), Maria Grycuk (speech at upcoming UseR 2021), Anna Skrzydło and Julia Krysztofiak-Szopa (mentors during Hack4Girlz hackathon) are all examples of our female team members active involvement in tech events around the world.